forexsnyder/Giffy/README.md

 - **App Description**:
 This app will enables the user to search  Giphy.com's gif library.
 It presents the Gif in the middle of the screen.
 There is a Next and Back button to allow navigation of the search results.
 - **API**:
-The API the project uses is https://developers.giphy.com/.- **API Snippet**:
+The API the project uses is from https://tenor.com **API Snippet**: